mozman/svgwrite/doc/overview.rst

 Length
 ------

-A <length> is a distance measurement, given as a number along with a unit, the unit identifiers must be in lower case.
+A *<length>* is a distance measurement, given as a number along with a unit, the unit identifiers must be in lower case.
 The meaning of a percentage length value depends on the attribute for which the percentage length value has been specified.

 Two common cases are:

-1. when a percentage length value represents a percentage of the viewport width or height, and
+1. when a percentage length value represents a percentage of the viewport *width* or *height*, and
-2. when a percentage length value represents a percentage of the bounding box width or height on a given object.
+2. when a percentage length value represents a percentage of the bounding box *width* or *height* on a given object.

 Coordinates
 -----------

-A <coordinate> is a length in the user coordinate system that is the given distance from the origin of the user coordinate system along the relevant axis (the x-axis for X coordinates, the y-axis for Y coordinates).
-Its syntax is the same as that for `length`.
+A *<coordinate>* is a length in the user coordinate system that is the given distance from the origin of the user coordinate system along the relevant axis (the x-axis for X coordinates, the y-axis for Y coordinates).
+Its syntax is the same as that for *<length>*.

 Units
 -----